characters use a weapon in each hand, which is cool

 - Scythe-arms in Chronicles of the Kencyrath by PC Hodgell are blade pairs attached to the fore-arm, with the longer blade jutting forward and the other back.
 They are used in pairs, ie one main blade and one spur on each forearm.
 Training with them easily dissolves into chaos, with inexperienced users not being able to keep track of the spurs.

 - Angela the Herbalist, from the Inheritance Cycle, uses a Hûthvír, a double-bladed weapon sacred to the dwarf of Dûrgrimst Quan, apparently having won it from a priest via gambling and a riddle game.

-- Dungeons & Dragons has a whole class of weapons based on the concept, which gives the trope its name:
+- Dungeons & Dragons introduced a whole class of weapons based on the concept in its third edition Player's Handbook, which gives the trope its name:

 - The two bladed sword, which draws direct inspiration from Darth Maul's lightsaber.
 If Neverwinter Nights is any indication, its combat advantage comes from how an opponent parrying one blade is bound to get slashed by the other.
 (Though the lack of reach means it would be inferior to Dual Wielding, and in some ways less effective than even a sword and shield, if it weren't for Exotic Weapon Supremacy.)

 - The orc double axe, which has double-bitted axe-heads on both ends of the handle.